Things to know

 You can delay a checkpoint for as long as you like by being under enemy threat, by continuously jumping, by firing certain weapons, or by having a grenade active (yet to explode).
 It's up to you which methods you find most convenient for your particular situation.
 Mostly I'd use jumping, but in some cases the final thing I'd do to keep the delay going would be to lob a plasma grenade out over the battlefield, giving me several seconds for any final preparations I want to be precise about, such as moving to a specific spot and aiming a particular way.

-Entry passage checkpoint trigger line
+Pre-bridge checkpoint trigger line

-There are three relevant checkpoints you could delay, so take your pick.
-The entry passage checkpoint is triggered along the entry passage to the bridge.
-Specifically, it's part way along the short second section when you turn right (see pic).
-The bridge checkpoint is triggered a few metres before the final pair of glass panels on the upper deck of the bridge (see other pic), though you could also come up from the lower deck to trigger it somewhere beyond.
+(2) The bridge checkpoint is triggered on the bridge, a few metres before the final pair of glass panels on the upper deck of the bridge (see other pic), though you could also come up from the lower deck to trigger it somewhere beyond.
 Triggering that checkpoint also activates the final bridge enemies, incidentally.
-The exit passage checkpoint is part way along the second section of the exit passage from the bridge, akin to the positioning of the entry passage checkpoint.
-You probably wouldn't be using that one so much, but it's an option.

 Bridge checkpoint trigger line

 Some of the descent methods involve a fall from the V, and in those cases it's good to get a checkpoint there.
-The quickest way would be to delay the entry passage checkpoint.
+The quickest way would be to delay the pre-bridge checkpoint.
 When you emerge onto the bridge, you could lob a grenade somewhere to give you enough time to get down to the base of the V, ready for the delay to end.
 However, on Heroic or Legendary you'd probably have an incoming Banshee to contend with.
 Not only would that make the delay continue, it would likely also lower your health!
 So you'd be well advised to destroy it before leaving the bridge.
 In BCM12 I wasn't in any great hurry and I instead delayed the bridge checkpoint, after getting rid of enemies.
 That not only gave me full control over when I got my checkpoint, it also enabled me to do my repeat descents in peace and quiet, without having to listen to any voice chatter again and again (which would get irritating fast).

 Perfect health please!